FabianGort/PeerSquared/README.md

 # PeerSquared
 [PeerSquared](http://www.peersquared.info) is a free and easy to use tool for one-on-one online teaching.
 The teacher has a whiteboard to draw, write text, and put pictures on to explain a subject to a student.
 It also includes both video and text chat, as well as an option for direct file exchange.

+The updated version is modular: it is split into independent objects which are tied together by event handlers.
+See the [API documentation](http://www.peersquared.info/whiteboard/apidocs/).

+New in this version are also:
+- ability to redo actions
+- paste screenshots onto the whiteboard
+- synchronize the whiteboard

 ## HTML5 & PeerConnection (webRTC)
 PeerSquared makes use of the fresh and still experimental PeerConnection technology, which is part of the HTML5 spec.
 It requires so-called reliable datachannels, which are currently only built into Firefox 22 and higher.
 Chrome does support the PeerConnection, but currently no reliable datachannels.
 For more info see the [webRTC website](http://www.webrtc.org/)